Jenniferwonder/web-design-note/design/ui-resources/image-resources/image-compression-and-resizing.md

 ---
-Title: S-Image Compression and Resizing
+title: S-Image Compression and Resizing
-Type: S
+type: S
 tags:
   - Design
 status:
 DateStarted: 2023-10-13
 DateModified: 2023-10-13
 ---

 ## S-Image Compression and Resizing

 > Websites that allow you to compress large images